j-d-carmichael/quilk/README.md

 1 - The quilk runner no longer halts the entire build process, instead calls the module next in the queue.
 It does instead only console in big red writing something went wrong.

 2 - Fixed an annoying bug, you can now change the quilk json file while the watcher is watching without having to restart quilk.

+3 - The sass_find module has been optimized a little.